Best travel time Tayrona National Park

 Copy of passport

 At the entrance they ask for a copy of your passport.
-We wanted to show our passport on our phone, but at our hotel they told us that sometimes they are difficult about that and it is better to bring a copy.
+We wanted to show our passport on our phone, but at our hotel they told us that sometimes the staff can act difficult about it and it is better to bring a copy.
 We heard from other travelers that a photo on the phone was also accepted.
 We were not asked for proof of yellow fever vaccination.
 We had heard in advance that you are required to watch a movie about Tayrona.
 There was a movie playing about the park but nothing was said to us about it.
-Payment went smoothly. .
+Payment went smoothly.

 ZAINO ENTRANCE

 At the ticket office you will be asked if you want transportation to the beginning of the trail.
-If you want, you can show the receipt to the driver and for around COP 6000 you will then be taken by shuttle bus to the beginning of the trail, the sendero Arrecifes.
-The vans to and from the trailhead, run every 10 min or when full.
+If you want, you can show the receipt to the driver and for around COP 5000 you will then be taken by shuttle bus to the beginning of the trail, the sendero Arrecifes. (cash only) The vans to and from the trailhead, run every 10 min or when full.

-The path to the start of the trail is not very special to walk (see photo below), so we thought it was well worth taking the van.
+The path to the start of the trail is not very attractive to walk (see photo below), so we thought it was well worth taking the van.

 There are also motorcycles that can take you.